cookpad/global-style-guides/data/README.md

 </details>

-- [The orders of these events matters](https://www.confluent.io/blog/put-several-event-types-kafka-topic/) for [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) pattern, make sure preserve the order of those events by putting them all in the same topic partition.
+- [The orders of these events matters](https://www.confluent.io/blog/put-several-event-types-kafka-topic/) for [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) pattern, make sure preserve the order of those events by putting them all in the same topic partition by either using the same message key or specifying the partition.

 ## Consumers